trigaten/AI-Judge/README.md

 ### AUX
 Contains files from some simple classification experiments I was doing previously with post-only data.
-It contains some useful functionality like loading csv into pandas, cleaning, stemming, and tokenizing.
+It contains some useful functionality like loading csv into pandas, cleaning, stemming, and tokenizing (mostly in processing.py).